Digital Strategy, Access to Data Transforms Financial Services Firm

 “What is measured and managed, improves,” said one of the company executives.

 Aligning Technology and Business Goals

 During the initial assessments, the Saxony team discovered a significant amount of wasted technology.
 Too much money had been spent on custom development tools, data initiatives, and app dev projects.
 Their spending was out of proportion to the size of their company.
 Moreover, the investments in technology had been made without consideration for how the various tools would work together to solve business problems.

-“Not all technology is going to drive a positive return-on-investment,” Fan said.
+“Not all technology is going to drive a positive return-on-investment,” Nguyen said.
 “A lot of the investments they bought into were great on paper, but it didn’t make sense for what they were trying to do as a company.
 It needed to be right-sized.”